 Emotional intelligence (EQ) is the ability to recognize emotions in yourself and others, and to regulate your own emotions.
 That’s a simple statement, but it’s not a simple thing for either children or adults.
 Yet for children, it has huge implications for how well they’re going to do in school and later in life.
 While we tend to fixate on our kids’ test scores and GPAs, no less than Nobel laureate James Heckman, an economist from the University of Chicago, has said that “nurturing children’s non-cognitive skills [gives] them social, emotional and behavioral benefits that lead to success later in life… .”
 And kindergarten teachers have reported that a child’s EQ skills are more important to school success than the ability to read or to hold a pencil.

 As a parent, your influence on your child’s EQ level is huge—through teaching, through conscious role-modeling, and even, or especially, through your unconscious actions.
 That’s why it’s critical to raise your own EQ before you try to help your child raise theirs.

-Our world is saturated with emotions.
-And there are plenty of ways to practice positive parenting and develop EQ skills in everyday experiences.
+Emotional intelligence is important because our world is saturated with emotions.
+The higher our EQ, the easier it is to successfully navigate our relationships which are fundamental to the human connection.
+High emotional intelligence equates to an easier time navigating your way through the world.
+A high emotional quotient means you will likely do well in difficult situations because you have the social awareness and social skills needed to ensure positive outcomes.
+There are plenty of ways to practice positive parenting and develop EQ skills in everyday experiences.
 Never stop learning!
 If you have questions about emotional intelligence, feel free to reach out to @familyfocusblog and @DeniseDanielsEQ.